 - No judgment.
 We can feel horribly guilty in this stage.
 Here we are with all this progress and emotional awareness, and we’re back in the sugar!
 What gives?
 I’d like to reassure you with: It’s a necessary part of the journey.
 You’re not doing anything wrong; it’s simply that the tangles are coming up to be healed.

 - Keep your grounding.
 Keep doing the things that support the physical body and help you feel nourished, strong and rooted.
-We call this grounding, one of the 6 practices of growing human(kind)ness.

 - Get support.
 (A common theme!)
 Processing emotional wounding is done best in relationship, with a caring, compassionate witness.
 You can serve as this compassionate witness for yourself, but because we’re social beings, it feels very healing to have someone else alongside us to show care and empathy.

 We don’t like doing emotional work because we’re often terrified that if we open that door, we’ll get sucked in.
 This can happen.
 In my experience, the more I reacted to my feelings the more I got stuck in them.
 By contrast, truly feeling my feelings – which usually means feeling the grief and fear under all the other emotions – and offering them compassion is what fostered the healing.
 I was less emotionally reactive, not more.